VeronikaRuliskova/help/docs/send-sms-command-2.md

 title: Send SMS command 2 - different text
 ---

-## send SMS command 2 – different text to one or more numbers
+## Send SMS command 2 – different text to one or more numbers
 It allows to send a short text message with different texts to one or more telephone number recipients.

 ## Request URL address